 Master's/Specialist Committee Appointment Form is a mandatory form required by the Grad College through our program does not have a committee - this can be indicated in the form.
+(Removed for those admitted after Spring 2025).

 Completion Confirmation is initiated through our office once your last course grade appears in UAccess and is finalized with the Grad College to certify your degree completion.